 You will take your trigger shot(s) 36 hours before egg retrieval- this forces the egg to break free within the follicle.

 Then it’s d-day, time to get those eggs out!
-Here’s what happens: you get sedated, they go in and puncture the follicle then suck the egg out, you wake up ten minutes later, recover a bit, and then get wheeled to your car to go home.
+Here’s what happens: you get anesthesia and fall asleep, they go in and puncture the follicle then suck the egg out, you wake up ten minutes later, recover a bit, and then get wheeled to your car to go home.
+Seriously it was like boom, boom, boom.
+I was coherent and walking about 20 minutes after the procedure.

 Egg Retrieval Aftermath

-You should have Gatorade or Pedialyte on hand.
+You should have lots of Gatorade or Pedialyte at home.
 These drinks help minimize OHSS symptoms.
 Your empty follicles will fill with liquid once the egg is removed.
 This happens after the egg retrieval anywhere from immediately to days later.
 The Gatorade and Pedialyte will help absorb the excess liquid- salty foods will also help.Protein is also key!
 Eat protein, ditch the sugar and carbs for the week following.
 Plan to relax, the rest of the day and perhaps a few days after if possible.
+I was drinking Gatorade every 5 minutes everyday for 10 days to my OHSS.
+If I didn’t I will bloat up and feel like it was hard to breathe.
+This eventually subsided at day 11 after retrieval.

 My recovery after egg retrieval #2 was much harder than the first- due to more follicles.
-I drank Gatorade, sipped soup, and ate salty foods for three days post retrieval.
+I drank Gatorade, sipped soup, and ate salty foods for ten days post retrieval.
 I sat in a semi upright position for the remaining of my retrieval day and the day after.
-I also made sure to monitor my weight and potty breaks- watching for symptoms of OHSS.
+I also made sure to monitor my weight and potty breaks- weight also dictates OHSS- I gained 3 pounds in one day.

 Finally, Fresh vs. Frozen IVF Transfer